re4m/jekyll-manager/.github/CONTRIBUTING.md

 ### How to submit changes

-You can find the documentation in the [`/docs`](https://github.com/jekyll/jekyll-admin/tree/master/docs) directory.
+You can find the documentation in the [`/docs`](https://github.com/ashmaroli/jekyll-admin/tree/master/docs) directory.
 See the section above, [submitting a pull request](#submitting-a-pull-request) for information on how to propose a change.

 ### Previewing changes locally

-1. `script/bootstrap`
+1. `bundle install`
 2. `script/docs-server`
 3. Open [localhost:4000/jekyll-admin](http://localhost:4000/jekyll-admin) in your browser